Poppies on a war memorial

-Every year on April 25, Australians and New Zealanders across the world come together to remember and recognise the service and sacrifice of members of our defence forces.
+Each year on April 25, Australians and New Zealanders come together to remember and honour the service and sacrifice of our defence forces.

-Originally a commemoration marking the anniversary of the first military action fought by Australian and New Zealand troops during the first World War, ANZAC Day is a public expression of gratitude and reflection which resonates to the present day.
+Originally a commemoration marking the anniversary of the first military action fought by Australian and New Zealand troops during the First World War, ANZAC Day is a public expression of gratitude and reflection that resonates to the present day.

-Goldfields Libraries would like to acknowledge those who have served our country and thank them, and their families, for their service.
+Goldfields Libraries extends its heartfelt gratitude to all who have served our country and thank them and their families for their enduring sacrifices.

-Below we have gathered a selection of books and online resources which acknowledge, honour, remember and celebrate our troops and the brave sacrifices they made for our country.
-For more suggestions, or research help, please ask staff at your local library.
+Below, we have gathered a selection of books and online resources that acknowledge, honour, remember and celebrate the bravery of our troops.
+For more suggestions or research help, please ask staff at your local library or search the catalogue.

 Lest We Forget.